matlab-deep-learning/SciML-and-Physics-Informed-Machine-Learning-Examples/solve-complex-pde-using-pinn-example/README.md

-# Physics-Informed Neural Networks for Complex-Valued Condensed Matter Systems
+# Simulate Condensed Matter System Using Complex-Valued Physics-Informed Neural Network

 This example shows how to train a physics\-informed neural network to simulate the behavior of electrons inside a simplified 2\-D condensed matter system by solving the Schrödinger equation, a complex\-valued partial differential equation.